Today, I want to take you on a journey through Goa, sharing my personal experiences and the hidden gems that make this place so special.

 Small but Mighty Don't let its size fool you.
 Goa may be India's smallest state, but it covers a coastline that stretches for a whopping 99 miles.

 Two-Wheelin' Taxi Fun Hold on tight, folks!
-Goa is home to India's one and only legitimate two-wheeler taxis.
+Goa is home to India's legitimate two-wheeler taxis.
 That's right – you can hop on the back of a motorcycle and zip through the streets with your trusty pilot.
 It's an adventurous and cost-effective way to get around.

 The Portuguese Connection Prepare to be transported back in time as you explore Goa's rich colonial history.
 The Portuguese ruled Goa for a staggering 450 years!
 Their influence is still evident today, from the beautiful churches and museums to the colourful houses that dot the landscape.